 FAQs for Transactions Authors

-Q: Is there a specific format required for manuscripts being submitted to the Transactions?
+Q: Is there a specific format required for manuscripts being submitted to the PES Transactions?

 Q: Is there a LaTeX template available for the PES Transactions?

-A: An IEEE Publications Department template is available on the web at http://www.ieee.org/publications_standards/publications/authors/author_templates.html.
+A: An IEEE Publications Department template is available on the web at https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/templates-for-transactions/.
 Please use bare_jrnl.tex.
 This template will produce a manuscript that satisfies PES formatting requirements.
-The stylistic differences from the PES Word template are acceptable.
+The stylistic differences from the PES Word templates are acceptable.

 Q: Should the authors' names be included on a manuscript submitted for review?

 A: Yes.
 PES requires that the name and affiliation of each author appear on the first page of any manuscript submitted to the Transactions for review.
 See Part 4 of the PES Author's Kit for examples of the author line and the affiliation footnote.

 Q: Is there a limit to how long my manuscript can be?